-- 1. Sally Rodriquez, Clinical Coordinator, will meet with Julie once weekly for the next 3 months in order to assist her in identifying and managing mental health and trauma symptoms that interfere with using health care services. - 2.
-Elizabeth Buffington, ANP-BC, Adult Health Director, will meet with Julie 1 time over the next 3 months to conduct a primary health assessment.
-She will offer person-centered medicine to Julie in a way that respects her trauma history.
-She will follow up on all needed health evaluations (EKG, blood work, etc.) and interventions (medication, specialized evaluations, etc.).
-If needed, she will work with Julie to identify and use community health supports and services (home health aide, physical therapy, etc.). - 3.
-Nancy Costa, Peer Wellness Specialist, will accompany Julie to health appointments for the next 2 months.
-Nancy will support Julie in advocating with her doctors, increasing her sense of personal safety, and helping her to get her questions/needs addressed.
-Nancy will record information for Julie to review after the appointment. - 4.
-Grace Swanson, Peer Specialist, will meet with Julie at least twice to help Julie incorporate her health regime into her WRAP.
-Julie will create her expanded WRAP plan within 2 months.
+- 1. Sally Rodriquez, clinical coordinator, will meet with Julie once weekly for the next three months in order to assist her in identifying and managing mental health and trauma symptoms that interfere with using health care services. - 2.
+Elizabeth Buffington, ANP-BC, adult health director, will meet with Julie one time over the next three months to conduct a primary health assessment. - 3.
+Nancy Costa, peer wellness specialist, will accompany Julie to health appointments for the next two months. - 4.
+Grace Swanson, peer specialist, will meet with Julie at least twice to help Julie incorporate her health regime into her WRAP plan.
+Julie will create her expanded WRAP plan within two months.

-S elf-directed and Natural Support Actions: 1.
-Carmen, Julie's daughter, will accompany her mother to a physical exam appointment within 2 months to provide comfort and support given Julie's anxiety around accessing health care on her own.
-Julie will give Carmen 2 weeks prior notice of the appointment to make arrangements for missing work.
-2. Julie will purchase a home blood pressure monitor within 2 weeks in order to track her blood pressure readings.
+Self-Directed and Natural Support Actions:

+- 1. Carmen, Julie's daughter, will accompany her mother to a physical exam appointment within two months to provide comfort and support given Julie's anxiety around accessing health care on her own.
+Julie will give Carmen two weeks prior notice of the appointment to make arrangements for missing work. - 2.
+Julie will purchase a home blood pressure monitor within two weeks in order to track her blood pressure readings.